 UC Santa Cruz Grants for undergraduate students are funded by the University of California and are offered based on financial need.
 Students must meet application deadlines to be considered for grants.
-Other UC grants include grants under the Blue and Gold Opportunity Plan for students whose family total income is less than $80,000 and the UC Tuition Grant for students whose family income is less than $120,000.
+Other UC grants include grants under the Blue and Gold Opportunity Plan for students whose family total income is less than $80,000.
 Under the Blue and Gold Plan, students are guaranteed to receive enough gift aid from all sources to cover UC tuition and fees.
-The UC Tuition Grant covers part of the tuition increase for qualified students.

 Adjustments are made for part-time enrollment after the add/drop deadline for each term as follows: 3/4 grant for 9-11 credits; 1/2 grant for 6-8 credits; 1/4 grant for enrollment in less than 6 credits for some students and zero for others.

 Cal Grant A and Cal Grant B are awarded by the California Student Aid Commission to California residents who meet eligibility requirements and who demonstrate financial need and academic achievement.
 In addition to submitting a FAFSA before March 2nd every year, first time applicants must also complete and submit the Cal Grant GPA Verification Form no later than March 2nd (postmarked deadline).
 Cal Grant A and B awards pay UC Tuition and Student Services Fees.
 See the UCSC Registrar's fee schedule to determine the grant amount.
 Cal Grant B Access awards are $1,473.
 Graduate students in the MA Education program who received a Cal Grant as an undergraduate student may apply for a 5th year of benefits.
 See applying for more information.